rvagg/ghauth/README.md

 * `clientId` (String, required unless `noDeviceFlow` is `true`): the clientId of your oAuth application on Github.
 See [setup](#setup) below for more info on creating a Github oAuth application.
 * `configName` (String, required unless `noSave` is `true`): the name of the config you are creating, this is required for saving a `<configName>.json` file into the users config directory with the token created.
 Note that the **config directory is determined by [application-config](https://github.com/LinusU/node-application-config) and is OS-specific.**
 * `noSave` (Boolean, optional): if you don't want to persist the token to disk, set this to `true` but be aware that you will still be creating a saved token on GitHub that will need cleaning up if you are not persisting the token.
-* `githubHost` (String, optional):  defaults to `github.com` for public GitHub but can be configured for private GitHub Enterprise endpoints.
+* `authUrl` (String, optional):  defaults to `null` since public Github no longer supports basic auth.
+Setting `authUrl` will allow you to perform basic authentication with a Github Enterprise instance.
+This setting is ignored if the `host` of the url is `api.github.com` or `github.com`.
-* `promptName` (String, optional): defaults to `'GitHub'`, change this if you are prompting for GHE credentials.
+* `promptName` (String, optional): defaults to `'GitHub Enterprise'`, change this if you are prompting for GHE credentials.
+Not used for public GH authentication.
 * `scopes` (Array, optional): defaults to `[]`, consult the GitHub [scopes](https://developer.github.com/v3/oauth/#scopes) documentation to see what you may need for your application.
+* `note` (String, optional):  defaults to `'Node.js command-line app with ghauth'`, override if you want to save a custom note with the GitHub token (user-visible).
+Only used with GHE basic authentication.
 * `userAgent` (String, optional): defaults to `'Magic Node.js application that does magic things with ghauth'`, only used for requests to GitHub, override if you have a good reason to do so.
 * `passwordReplaceChar` (String, optional): defaults to `'✔'`, the character echoed when the user inputs their password.
 Can be set to `''` to silence the output.
 * `noDeviceFlow` (Boolean, optional): disable the Device Flow authentication method.
 This will prompt users for a personal access token immediately if no existing configuration is found.
+Only applies when `authUrl` is not used.

 The <b><code>callback</code></b> will be called with either an `Error` object describing what went wrong, or a `data` object as the second argument if the auth creation (or cache read) was successful.
 The shape of the second argument is `{ user:String, token:String }`.